djangocon/2019.djangocon.eu/hugo_site/content/hospitality.md

 We were able to negotiate deals with a couple of hotels and hostels near the venue.
 Some of these discounts are extended to days before and after event, in case you would like to expend a few more days touristing in Copenhagen.

-Unfortunately some of them could not provide a discount code to be used in the website.
+Some have not provided a discount code to be used online.
 This means you will need to send an e-mail directly to them requesting your reservation.
 Below is the list of the establishments and the instructions on how to get your discount:

 ### Generator Hostel